Online MBA in Nebraska

 5. University of Nebraska at Omaha

 The program is 33 credits in length, which includes nine elective credits and 24 core credits.
-It can be pursued either part-time or full-time and is specifically designed to accommodate the schedules of working professionals.
-The majority of classes are offered from 6 – 9:35 PM during weeknights and students are eligible to take one class (or up to 8 classes) per semester.
+It can be pursued either part-time or full-time and is specifically designed to accommodate working professionals’ schedules.
+The majority of classes are offered from 6 – 9:35 PM during weeknights, and students are eligible to take one class (or up to 8 classes) per semester.
 The program is offered completely on campus, and students can begin either in the fall, spring, or summer.
-Applicants who are non-business majors may be required to complete foundational business courses in subjects such as accounting, economics, and statistics.
+Applicants who are non-business majors may be required to complete foundational business courses in accounting, economics, and statistics.
 Some concentrations are offered and include Sustainability, Healthcare Management, and Risk Management.

 Program Concentrations and Specialization Options